 Common Speaking and Writing Errors (Part 2)

 I taught English and Spanish grammar for over 30 years and I loved it.
 This article explains how to avoid a few more speaking and writing mistakes that weren’t covered in the previous hub: http://hubpages.com/hub/Common-Speaking-and-Writing-Errors

-#4 – WHOSE vs. WHO’S – Again we have possessive pronouns vs. contraction.
-Whose works like his or her .
-Who’s means who is .
+#4 – WHOSE vs. WHO’S – Again we have a possessive pronoun vs. a contraction.
+Whose works like his or her.
+Who’s means who is.
 Test yourself: (Whose/Who’s) mother is helping today?
 (Whose/Who’s) helping today?
 Can you say “who is mother” is helping?
 No, so it’s whose for the first one and who’s for the second.

 #6 – THEN vs. THAN – Then is an expression of time.
 Than is used for comparisons.
 Examples: I woke up then I got dressed.
 This is harder than concrete.

 #9 – WHO vs. WHOM – If you learned #8 then you can figure out when to use who or whom.
 A quick and easy trick is to substitute HE or HIM.
 If you can use HE then you can use WHO, if you can use HIM then you can use WHOM.
 You might have to do some sentence rearranging to see this.
-Examples: Who/Whom do you see as the best candidate?
-(Do you see he/him as the best candidate?)
-Correct choice – Whom.
+Example: Who/Whom do you see as the best candidate?
+Correct choice – Whom, because you see him as the best candidate.

 #10 – SENTENCE FRAGMENTS– Avoid them when writing professional and educational papers.
 Print up your pages and check for sentence fragments by reading from the bottom up – last sentence, 2nd to last sentence, 3rd to last and so on.
 This is the best way to catch those pesky fragments and you may also spot misused homonyms as well.